jimanjang/cuba-theme-for-phpdolphin/README.md

 # cuba-theme-for-phpdolphin
-	note: these theme is only for http://phpsocial.com  phpsocial, phpdolphin cuba theme for phpdolphin is great theme if you need to build a.facebook & instagram clone!
+<strong>note: these theme is only for http://phpsocial.com  phpsocial, phpdolphin </strong>
+	cuba theme for phpdolphin is great theme if you need to build a.facebook & instagram clone!

 # how to use?